nucleome/docs/source/animation.rst

 Navigate the genome using the ideogram
 --------------------------------------

-To move to different regions on the same chromosome, you can also use the mouse to brush the ideogram of the chromosome on the top.
-You can further adjust the brushed region using the left button of the mouse or zoom into the brushed region by right-clicking the mouse.
+To quickly move to a different region on the same chromosome, you can also use the mouse to brush the ideogram of a chromosome on the top.
+You can further adjust the brushed region by dragging the region with the left button of the mouse and then zoom into the brushed region by right-clicking the mouse.

 .. figure:: img/tutorial/GIF/NB_navigation_ideogram_compress.gif
     :align: center